Skip to Main Content

 “Bankruptcy is just a matter of getting your credit rebuilt to the point that you can get lending, and it can be done in a two to three-year time period,” says Christiansen.
 He suggests paying bills on time or getting a secured credit card to get your credit record back on track.

 Remember, loan criteria can vary depending on the lender, so it’s worth contacting one directly.
-Dunbar recommends asking questions like, “What are the rules?
-How long do I need to be outside of bankruptcy?
-What do I need credit-wise to qualify for a HELOC in the future?”
-He says any good lender should be able to provide you with that information.
+Krieger recommends asking questions like: “What are the requirements for qualifying and maintaining a HELOC?
+What are the credit and bankruptcy guidelines?
+And if I do not currently qualify, what do I need to do to qualify in the future?”

 You can also enlist the help of credit counseling agencies to develop a plan to rebuild your credit.